 Photo: Stas Kartashov

-The 19th Docudays UA Special Edition is held with support from the Embassy of Sweden in Ukraine, the Stabilisation Fund for Culture and Education 2022 of the German Federal Foreign Office and the Goethe-Institut, European Cultural Foundation, International Media Support, Ukrainian-Danish Youth Forum, the Embassy of Switzerland in Ukraine and the Polish Institute in Kyiv.
+The 19th Docudays UA Special Edition is held with support from the Embassy of Sweden in Ukraine, the Stabilisation Fund for Culture and Education 2022 of the German Federal Foreign Office and the Goethe-Institut, European Cultural Foundation, International Media Support, Ukrainian-Danish House, the Embassy of Switzerland in Ukraine and the Polish Institute in Kyiv.
 The festival’s inclusivity is supported by Oschadbank and Mastercard.

 The opinions, conclusions or recommendations do not necessarily reflect the views of the governments, charities or companies of these countries.
 Responsibility for the content of the publication lies exclusively on the authors and editors of the publication.